Jackson's 19th TD pass, Hokies 'D' stops Virginia, 10-0 (Nov 24, 2017)

 Jackson’s 19th TD pass, Hokies ‘D’ stops Virginia, 10-0 (Nov 24, 2017)

-CHARLOTTESVILLE, Va.
-(AP) Josh Jackson threw a touchdown pass and No. 24 Virginia Tech beat Virginia for the 14th consecutive time, 10-0 on Friday night.
+”I think it’s probably the best team win of the year,” Walker said.

-The Hokies (9-3, 5-3 Atlantic Coast Conference) limited the Cavaliers to 5 rushing yards and 191 overall in posting their third shutout of the season.
+The Hokies (9-3, 5-3 Atlantic Coast Conference), who won this game 52-10 last year, also had some luck on their side.

-Virginia (6-6, 3-5) had two golden opportunities for touchdowns, but Juan Thornhill slipped after intercepting a pass with nothing but green grass in front of him, and speedy wide receiver Olamide Zaccheaus caught a slant pattern that looked like it might go 89 yards, but he was caught from behind by Deon Newsome after just 28.
+Virginia (6-6, 3-5) had two golden opportunities for touchdowns, but Juan Thornhill slipped after intercepting a pass with nothing but 60 yards of green grass in front of him.
+Later, speedy wide receiver Olamide Zaccheaus caught a slant pattern that looked like it might go 89 yards, but as he was just hitting his stride, he was caught from behind by Deon Newsome, the only player with a chance, after just 28 yards.

+”Deon’s pretty fast, Hokies coach Justin Fuente said. ”For him to get him on the ground so we could live to fight another day was huge.”

+Jackson was thrilled to see Thornhill go down after jumping a route.

+”I would have had to make a tackle, so I guess it’s good that he fell,” he said,

-As expected, the game was a defensive struggle, but the Hokies made enough plays to remain unbeaten against Virginia since joining the ACC in 2004.
+The Hokies remain unbeaten against Virginia since joining the ACC in 2004, but Virginia coach Bronco Mendenhall was encouraged.

+”The gap has closed and that’s obvious, I think, to anyone,” he said. ”But not enough to where we won the game.”

-Brian Johnson, subbing for Virginia Tech’s career field goal record-holder Joey Slye, kicked a 30-yard field goal early in the second quarter.
-Jackson later converted a lost fumble by Virginia’s Chris Sharp on the second play of the second half into points, driving 40 yards in four plays and hitting Chris Cunningham from 8 yards out.
+After the first six series of the game ended in punts, Brian Johnson, subbing for Virginia Tech’s injured career field goal record-holder Joey Slye, kicked a 30-yard field goal early in the second quarter.
+Jackson later converted a lost fumble by Virginia’s Chris Sharp on the second play of the second half.
+After a 25-yard pass to Hezekiah Grimsley to start it, he finished it with an 8-yard scoring pass to Cunningham.

 It was the redshirt freshman’s 19th touchdown pass of the season.

 The Cavaliers’ best two penetrations into Hokies territory ended in a missed 41-yard field goal try just before halftime, and a comedy of errors in the fourth quarter.
 With the crowd exhorting the home team, Kurt Benkert drove them to the Hokies 30 and appeared to have hit Doni Dowling with a 16-yard pass.
-But a review overturned the call, and Dowling was whistled for unsportsmanlike conduct after an incomplete pass on the following play for pushing a Virginia Tech player.
+But a review overturned the call, and Dowling was whistled for unsportsmanlike conduct after the following play for pushing a Virginia Tech player.
+A few plays later, defensive end Andrew Brown was ejected for a personal foul on the sideline.

 THE TAKEAWAY